DanielDanielsson/eslint-config-danieldanielsson/README.md

 After attempting to lint your file for the first time, you may need to click on 'ESLint' in the bottom right and select 'Allow Everywhere' in the alert window.

-Finally you'll usually need to restart VS code.
+Finally you'll usually need to restart VSCode.